Sara Champion

-Sara Champion (11 November 1946 – 14 May 2000) was a British archaeologist with an interest in the European Iron Age and the role and visibility of women working in archaeology.
+Sara Champion (nee Hermon) (11 November 1946 – 14 May 2000) was a British archaeologist with an interest in the European Iron Age and the role and visibility of women working in archaeology.
 She was editor of PAST, the newsletter of The Prehistoric Society from 1997 until her death in 2000.
 The Prehistoric Society hosts an annual Sara Champion Memorial Lecture.

 Early life and education

 Champion was born Sara Hermon, the second of four children.
 The family lived in Kenya and Tanzania (Tanganyika at the time) for six years of her childhood.
 Champion later attended Benenden School.
-After Benenden, Champion attended the University of Edinburgh, where she studied for a master's degree in archaeology under Stuart Piggott.
+After Benenden, Champion attended the University of Edinburgh, where she studied for her first degree and a master's degree in archaeology under Stuart Piggott and Charles Thomas.
 In 1968 Champion moved to St Hugh's College, Oxford, where she studied for a D.Phil. under the supervision of Christopher Hawkes concentrating on the Early European Iron Age.

-Academic and archaeological work
+Academic and Archaeological work

-Champion undertook a two-year research fellowship in archaeology at Southampton University.
-She also lectured at the archaeology department there and taught on the Adult and Continuing Education courses.
-Champion also worked for English Heritage, overseeing the upkeep and preservation of the scheduled monuments of West Hampshire and Dorset.
-Champion recognised the potential of the internet for archaeology and she lectured and wrote articles on the application of internet resources in the teaching of archaeology, and electronic archaeology.
+Sara Champion spent time at the University of Galway in Ireland, before moving to the University of Southampton in 1972, where she undertook a two-year fellowship in archaeology.
+She carried out excavations at sites like Dragonby, and in Hampshire an important Iron Age site near Andover.
+Sara was then made a Hartley Fellow in the Department of Archaeology, later becoming a Research Fellow in that department.
+She also lectured archaeology at the University of Southampton, as well as Adult and Continuing Education courses.
+In addition to research and teaching, Sara undertook other roles being a member of the National Trust Archaeology Panel, a chief examiner of the NEAB Archaeology A-level Board, and a field monument warden in West Hampshire and Dorset for English Heritage, overseeing the upkeep and preservation of scheduled monuments.
+Champion understood the importance of media, electronic publications and bibliographical searches very early, as well as the overall potential of the internet for archaeology and she lectured and wrote articles on the application of internet resources in the teaching of archaeology, and electronic archaeology.
+She also spoke at several events on this topic including various IFA conferences.
 Another area of research and interest was role the visibility of women in archaeology.

+Sara Champion was a published author with publications on a range of topics from the Iron Age, to women in archaeology and Irish folklore.
+She was the editor for the Prehistoric Society's newsletter PAST.

-Six years after Champion's death a seminar room in the Crawford Building, the new building for the archaeology department at the university, was named in her honour.
+Six years after Champion's death a seminar room in the Crawford Building, the new building for the archaeology department at the University of Southampton, was named in her honour.